Benderx2/FVM/docs/fvm.md

 LOAD_SP - Load Stack Pointer <br>
 OPERATE - Do a operation on two operands and store result in the first.
 (MUL_XY - multiply, SUB_XY - Subtract, DIV_XY - Divide, ADD_XY - Add,
 LOAD_R - Load register 1 with value of register 2 (replacement for the above) <br> LOAD_M - Load Memory from Register to Register.
-Loads value at operand 1 (4 bytes) to operand 2.
+Loads value at operand 1 (4 bytes) to operand 2.<br>
-JMPF - Jump to address <br>
+JMPF - Jump to address (registers can be used ONLY for this jump as of yet) <br>
 VM_CALL - Call Operating System specific function<br>
 CALLF - Call a procedure<br>
 RETF - Jump to return address on stack.<br>